awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-bounce-complaint.md

 On the **Bounce and complaint rates** page, you can find important metrics related to the bounce and complaint rates for your combined Amazon Pinpoint and Amazon Simple Email Service \(Amazon SES\) account\.

 A *bounce* occurs when an email that you send can't be delivered because of a permanent issue\.
 For example, a bounce might occur if the recipient's address doesn't exist, or if the recipient's email providers is blocking email from your domain or IP address\.
-Email providers consider a high bounce rate to be a negative sign, because it indicates that you're sending email to people who haven't explicitly opted to receive messages from you\.
+Email providers consider a high bounce rate to be a negative sign\.
+This is because it indicates that you're sending email to people who haven't explicitly opted to receive messages from you\.
 A high bounce rate could have a negative impact on the delivery of your emails\.

-A *complaint* occurs when a customer receives an email from you and reports it to their email provider as unwanted \(such as by using the *Report Spam* feature in their email client\)\.
-Email providers consider complaints to be a very serious sign that your domain is sending unsolicited email\.
+A *complaint* occurs when a customer receives an email from you and reports it to their email provider as an unwanted email \(for example, by using the *Report Spam* feature in their email client\)\.
+Email providers consider complaints to be a serious sign that your domain is sending unsolicited email\.
 For this reason, a high complaint rate can have a very negative impact on the delivery of your email\.

 High bounce and complaint rates often indicate that a sender is sending unsolicited email to their recipients\.
 For this reason, email providers carefully consider your bounce and complaint rates when they determine whether to send your email to the inbox or to the junk mail folder\.

 You can use the **Bounce and complaint rates** page to keep track of these account\-wide metrics\.
-On this page, you can also create alarms that notify you when your bounce or complaint rates reach certain limits\.
+On this page, you can also create alarms that notify you when your bounce or complaint rates reach certain thresholds\.

 ## Overview<a name="channels-email-deliverability-dashboard-bounce-complaint-overview"></a>